 Bendigo Community Health Services is a place you can go to for health and well-being care, no matter who you are, where you live or how much you earn.
 We are a not-for-profit organisation located in the City of Greater Bendigo.

 We offer a range of primary and community health services, most of which are free or have minimal cost and are available to anyone and everyone.

 Alcohol and other drugs counselling services (adult & youth)

 Brief and ongoing counselling support, assessment and referrals for individuals and families affected by alcohol and drug use.
 Youth alcohol and drug counselling provides supportive counselling for young people 16 to 25 years.

-Provides support, advocacy and linkage for individuals and families attending alcohol and drug treatment programs.
-Supports include; housing, health, welfare, education and employment services.
+Provides support, advocacy and service co-ordination for individuals and families attending alcohol and drug treatment programs.
+Supports include advocacy, health, welfare, education and employment services.

 Alcohol and drug group programs

 Group programs include; Relapse Prevention, Skills for Life and Collaborative Therapy.
 These are facilitated by qualified alcohol and drug staff to assist in your treatment and recovery from alcohol and drug use.

 Blood borne virus and sexually transmittable infection clinic